 I mean, truthfully, when you think about it – you are buying dirt.
 Why is it so expensive?

 Well, a lot of it has to do with the nutrients that you are purchasing so your plants will grow better.
 However, don’t you think there has to be a better way?

 If so, then you’re in luck because I’m going to discuss how you can create your own potting soil and a few other facts that you might need to know along the way.

 Here is how you create your own potting soil:

 A Quick Warning:

-When creating your own potting soil there are two things you need to understand.
+When creating your own potting soil there are 2 things you need to understand.

 First, there is no ‘one size fits all’ potting mix.
 Each plant has different requirements.
-So you may have to tweak any recipe for potting mix to better suit exactly the plant that you are wanting to grow.
+So you may have to tweak any recipe for the potting mix to better suit exactly the plant that you want to grow.

 Also, be sure to always wash your hands after working in the garden or anywhere else outdoors.
 If you feel ill and think it could be an onset of this disease, please seek out treatment.
 Especially if the warning signs are spotted in those with weakened immune systems, small children, or the elderly.